radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security-and-access-controls.md

 If both lists are empty, access is denied.

 >[!warning] to troubleshoot/trace ACI evaluation decisions, [RadiantOne server log level](logs#log-settings) must be set to DEBUG.
-When DEBUG level is set, the evaluation rules can be seen in: <RLI_HOME>/vds_server/logs/vds_server.log
+When DEBUG level is set, the evaluation rules can be seen in vds_server.log.
+This log can be viewed and downloaded from Server Control Panel > Log Viewer.

 ## Setting Access Controls